Kit - Weaving - Limited Edition "65 Roses" Scarves Kit

 Using my own code (assigning each letter of the alphabet to one of the four blocks), I developed a profile draft with the name #65RosesAa as the basis.
 I expanded it and played with symmetry, added reversals, and applied a bit of creative license by adding or deleting a block at the “joins” of the repeat.

-Satisfied with the profile draft, I used "block substitution" to change it in to a crackle threading draft with a standard 2/2 twill tie-up and "as-drawn-in" treadling.
+Satisfied with the profile draft, I used "block substitution" to change it into a crackle threading draft with a standard 2/2 twill tie-up and "as-drawn-in" treadling.

 As I like a bit more "curves & waves" look, I played with the treadling and showed and alternate draft to Robin.
 We each liked both drafts, so why do we have to choose?
 We don't!
-So Robin wove one of each darft!
+So Robin wove one of each draft!

 To celebrate both Handwoven's 40th (ruby) anniversary and the word "rose" in the name draft, we created a new, warm rosy color based on the rose variety Hermosa, that is used in the weft.
 To see the rose that inspired the color, click HERE